surfman100/coding-documentation/Azure/azure-management/azure-resource-manager.md

 - monitoring
 - tagging
 To query Azure resources, like DataFactory pipeline runs, use the Azure Resource Manager

+## The Central Control Plane Node!!
-All Rest operations go through RM
+CLI, Powershell, Portal, Rest - All operations go through RM!!
+It Authenticates and authorizes before forwarding to appropriate resource provider.
 ![Resource Manager](/Azure/azure-management/azure-policy-and-resource-manager.png)

+Note, data plane operations do not go through RM.

 ## Code